Complete PhilHealth ID Requirements in the Philippines 2026 (Fast & Free Guide)

 3. Two (2) Valid IDs (Original and Photocopy)

-You need to prove your identity.
+You need to prove your identity to the evaluator.
 Bring the original versions of your IDs and provide at least one photocopy.
-Accepted IDs include:
+Accepted forms of valid id include:

-- PSA Birth Certificate (Highly recommended for first-time applicants)
+• PSA Birth Certificate (Highly recommended for fresh graduates and first-time applicants)

 Additional Requirements Based on Your Membership Category